Primarily obsessional obsessive–compulsive disorder: Treatment

 For example, the spike/intrusive thought would be, "Maybe I said something offensive to my boss yesterday."
 A recommended response would be, "Maybe I did.
 I'll live with the possibility and take the risk he'll fire me tomorrow."
 Although resisting the need to reassure oneself and perform compulsions will initially cause anxiety to increase, refusing to practice compulsions over an extended period of time will eventually cause anxiety around their intrusive thoughts to decrease, making them less prevalent (e.g. they will begin to occur less often), and less distressing when they do occur.
 Using this procedure, it is imperative that the distinction be made between the therapeutic response and non-therapeutic response (rumination).
 The therapeutic response does not seek to answer the question but to accept the uncertainty of the unsolved dilemma.

 Acceptance and commitment therapy (ACT) has also been used as a therapy for Pure O, with a 2023 study finding that ACT was particularly effective in reducing OCD symptoms related to intrusive thoughts.
 Evidence suggests that metacognitive therapy (MCT), another treatment for OCD, effectively reduces Pure O symptoms.

-Mindfulness-based stress reduction (MBSR) may also be helpful for breaking out of rumination and interrupting the cycle of obsessing.

 In society and culture

 English journalist Bryony Gordon struggled with primarily obsessional OCD.
 She wrote a book, titled Mad Girl, about her experiences with the disorder.

-Singers George Ezra, Christian Lee Hutson, and Luke Combs suffer from primarily obsessional OCD.
+Singers George Ezra, Christian Lee Hutson, Luke Combs, and PinkPantheress suffer from primarily obsessional OCD.
 Hutson stated that he wrote the song "OCDemon" as a therapeutic exercise.

 The 2019 series Pure depicts its protagonist, 24-year-old Marnie, struggling with primarily obsessional obsessive-compulsive disorder.
 According to The Guardian, sufferers of Pure O generally praised the show's relatability but felt that Marnie's condition was not treated with the appropriate level of gravity.

 The protagonist of Glyn Dillon's 2012 graphic novel The Nao of Brown suffers from primarily obsessional OCD.